Naoghuman/articles/Overview Naoghuman's JavaFX projects/Overview-Naoghuman's-JavaFX-projects.md

 The sublibrary `Lib-Emoticon-Core` provides the API to load an [Emoticon] as an [Image] with a concrete implementation from an [EmoticonLoader].

+TODO see section 'Lib-Tile'.

 _[Lib-Emoticon-Emoji]_

 With the sublibrary `Lib-Emoticon-Emoji` the developer have access to the emoticonset [Emoji cheat sheet] through the class [EmojiEmoticonSet].
 Momentary that are `882` [Emoticon]s.

+TODO see section 'Lib-Tile'.

 _[Lib-Emoticon-Emoji-Images]_

 The sublibrary `Lib-Emoticon-Emoji-Images` contains all images from the emoticonset [Emoji cheat sheet].
 Currently that are `882` images.

+TODO see section 'Lib-Tile'.

 _[Lib-Emoticon-Demo]_

 The library 'Lib-Emoticon-Demo' contains a little [JavaFX] application which demonstrate the functionalities from the previvous mentioned sublibraries.

+TODO see section 'Lib-Tile'.

 **Conclusion**